Yes, Linux is beautiful. I know a number of people who disagree with that statement, but I know better. The beauty of Linux isn’t skin deep, either.

 So, what’s the beauty of Linux that I mentioned a few paragraphs ago?
 The number of distributions that not just run quite nicely on older hardware but which also breathe new life into that older hardware.

-Take, for example, my former burner laptop (which found a new home a while back) — I discussed it with Steven Ovadia in an interview with The Linux Setup.
+Take, for example, my former burner laptop (which found a new home a while back).
 That laptop ran Ubuntu Mate.
 When it gets older and creakier, its new owner can easily install a lighter Linux distribution that will keep it running until the hard drive or processor or other component gives up the ghost.
-The same goes for the System 76 Galago laptop I bought in 2015 and which I'm writing this post with.
+The same goes for the System 76 Galago laptop I bought in 2015 and which I used to write this post.

 I don’t need to, and I can’t be compelled to, upgrade my hardware on someone else’s schedule.
 I don’t need to, and can’t be compelled to, do that deed on someone else’s whim.
 I can do it when I can afford to or when I actually need to.
 No sooner, no later.